chromium/chromium/chrome/browser/ui/android/webid/README.md

 #### java/

-The root folder contains the public interface of this component and data that is used to fill it with content, e.g. Account.
-This folder also contains the factory to instantiate the component.
+The root folder contains the public interface of this component and data that is used to fill it with content, e.g. Accounts.

 Add `chrome/browser/ui/android/webid/android:public_java` as dependency to use the interface and classes defined here.